G-Rath/audit-app/README.md

   --ignore '1213|semantic-release>@semantic-release/npm>npm>update-notifier>configstore>dot-prop'
 ```

-However, we recommend using a `.auditapprc.json` file to make it easier to track
+However, we recommend using an `.auditapprc.json` file to make it easier to
-and update the list of ignored vulnerabilities:
+track and update the list of ignored vulnerabilities:

 ```json
 {